- Worship & Ministry

 Every second Tuesday in March, we welcome back the staff, pupils and governors of King Edward's School Witley (which, until the 16th century was situated in this parish), for an annual service of re-dedication in the presence of the Lord Mayor of London and other City officials.
 The Head Boy and Head Girl of the School are invited to join the Guild of St Bride in their year of office.

-Saturday is our usual day for weddings - last year, 24 couples were married here, which is one of the highest numbers in the Diocese of London.
+Saturday is our usual day for weddings - and we host one of the highest numbers in the Diocese of London.
 Pleasingly, many couples continue to worship with us after their big day and often their children are subsequently baptised into the Church during the Sunday morning Eucharist.